Tips for Young, New, and Inexperienced Leaders Who Manage Seasoned Employees

 Don’t Ignore Senior Staff

-Younger managers have a tendency to ignore infractions of seasoned employees, reasoning they’ll be retiring soon.
+Younger managers tend to overlook infractions by seasoned employees, reasoning that they’ll be retiring soon.
 This is not an effective leadership technique.
-Other employees are watching and you are setting a precedent.
+Other employees are watching, and you are setting a precedent.

 Capture their Wisdom

 Generations, Inc.: From Boomers to Linksters–Managing the Friction Between Generations at Work by Meagan and Larry Johnson reminds us of the importance of capturing explicit, implicit, and tacit wisdom.
 Experienced professionals know the facts, figures, and procedures.
 These need to be recorded in Standard Operating Procedures or similar documents.
-More important, the implicit info seasoned employees have requires in depth conversation.
+More importantly, the implicit info seasoned employees have requires an in-depth conversation.
 Find out how they handled a tough situation.
 Ask for clarification.
 Tacit knowledge gets down to the gut feel.
 This is best acquired through a close, mentoring relationship.

 Implement Changes Deliberately